 Inflation Risk: Equity, fixed income and other securities may fall in value due to higher actual or anticipated inflation.
-Rapid increases in prices for goods and services or other inflationary factors may have an adverse effect on corporate profits or consumer spending, which may result in lower values for equity, fixed income or other securities held by the partnership.
+Higher actual or anticipated inflation may have an adverse effect on corporate profits or consumer spending or the financial markets overall and result in lower values for securities held by the partnership.
+If a partnership's investments do not keep pace with inflation, the value of investments held by the partnership may decline.